Skip to main content

 random: true

 Inline is required here because DATABASE_URL is built from multiple parts, and image: has the tag embedded in a colon-separated value.
+For whole values, use path/paths even when it requires duplicate variables for slightly different labels and env nodes.

 Mixed style